Skip to content

 Non-operative: A stable joint without a large avulsion fracture (<40% of articular segment) and/or a reducible fracture with 30 degrees of flexion is usually managed conservatively with splinting.
 In less severe injuries, the injured finger can be buddy taped.

-Operative: Surgical opinion should be sought if there is the instability of the PIPJ or there is a large avulsion fracture.
+Operative: Surgical opinion should be sought if there is instability of the PIPJ or a large avulsion fracture.

-When you examine Tori’s hand, there is an isolated injury to Tori’s right middle finger, as evidenced by swelling, bruising and tenderness to the PIPJ.
-Although active ROM is painful, Tori is able to fully extend and flex the finger.
+When you examine Tori’s hand, you notice an isolated injury to Tori’s right middle finger, as evidenced by swelling, bruising, and tenderness to the PIPJ.
+Although active ROM is painful, Tori can fully extend and flex the finger.

 X-ray demonstrates a small avulsion fracture to the volar base of the middle phalanx on her right middle finger, and you correctly diagnose her with a volar plate injury.